• Home

 After you make your choice, then open the book of Esther to Esther 2:7, 15.
 Read it carefully.
 Now who was Mordecai in relation to Esther and tell me if the Bible contradicts a tradition that has been believed by many in the church?

-16 Responses to “Taking the place of sole Master of the home – by law”
+14 thoughts on “Taking the place of sole Master of the home – by law”

 Mordecai was either her cousin or uncle, I can’t remember which.
 What are you getting at?
 What tradition did the bible contradict?